equk/blog-astro/src/content/blog/2023-02-14-Move Blog to Astro.md

 The javascript payload is a lot smaller & there is no virtualDOM but there is no prefetch on links to speed up browsing, there are also no transitions & you have page reloads on navigation.<br />
 *There are libraries to help with this to make it more PWA like (eg: flamethrower).*

+I have not used any advanced features like islands architecture which will be a useful feature for adding things like dynamic comment components.

+<i class="fa fa-link"></i> <a href="https://docs.astro.build/en/concepts/islands/" target="_blank" rel="noopener noreferrer">Astro Islands 🚀 Astro Documentation</a>

 ## Notes

 Trying to recreate my blog using a basic template was much more interesting than just downloading a premade template as I feel like I had to learn different things about Astro I would have otherwise never touched.

 I first used `UnoCSS` which was so much faster than `tailwind` + `postcss` but I just could not get darkmode themed properly (the default darkmode did work using default colors).

-The Astro blog site is still not finished & I have a lot of ideas for new features like using a router for prefetching.